 Compared to the rigid planning of traditional methods such as the waterfall model, agile software development embraces change through flexible planning.
-Agile plans are kept flexible and are adaptive to change to help the process evolve with the changing business dynamics.
+Agile plans have the flexibility and adaptability to help the process evolve with the changing business dynamics.

 Leads to Continuous Improvement

-As discussed above, a traditional plan would assume the quality is fixed and then divide the team into different departments working on different phases of the SDLC.
+As discussed above, a traditional plan would assume the quality is fixed and then divide the team into different departments working on different deliverables for each phase of the SDLC.
 This method doesn’t take sufficient account of customer requirements.

 5 Key Elements of Agile Project Planning

 In agile planning, bigger tasks are broken down into smaller, manageable chunks called sprints.
 The project manager selects the highest priority tasks from the product backlog.
 Teams work on this backlog using an iterative approach.
 Each sprint lasts around two weeks and results in a minimum viable product for end-users to test.

 Agile planning relies on user stories as a guideline for creating products.
 A user story is any feature or component of the end product that adds value for users.
 These are mapped out from the user’s perspective.
 User stories help teams to develop customer-centric products.